-The Early Learning Center at the Northwest Indian College is a state-licensed early learning program for children ages 1 month through 5 years old.
+The Early Learning Center at the Northwest Indian College is a state-licensed early learning program for children ages 1 year through 5 years old.
 Our primary goal is to serve NWIC students who are parents of young children; as space allows, we are also happy to provide childcare for faculty and staff, as well as community members.
 We offer a low ratio of children to adults; competitive rates; highly qualified staff; individualized care; and a curriculum that supports cultural identity while engaging children at their individual developmental level.
-We are proud of our program’s work with the Wakanyeja “Sacred Little Ones” Early Childhood Education Initiative, and our commitment to integrating the Hand in Hand “Parenting by Connection” relationship building practices into every aspect of our program.

 The mission of the Early Learning Center is to provide a quality, affordable and family-centered early learning program that meets the needs of the children and families enrolled.
 We are responsive to parents’ scheduling needs while ensuring developmentally appropriate, culturally relevant experiences for the young children in our care.

 A quality early learning program enters into a partnership with parents in order to create an environment where all children are respected, nurtured and encouraged.
 We rely on your assistance in developing a program that meets your family’s needs.
 Parents and families are an integral part of our program and services.

 Our curriculum emphasizes creativity, culture, choice, growing independence, interdependence, cooperation, family, and friendships.
 Building relationships between staff, parents, and community is also a critical component.